e-seng/webshellify/README.md

 may be used to further an attack and gain persistence on the victim.

 ## Usage
-To properly use webshellify, the ip address or hostname of a server with an existing web shell vulnerability along with its path must be specifed.
+To properly use webshellify, some exploit funciton should be defined that executes the command provided as the argument.
+This function should then return the response data associated with the request.
+This output does not need to be filtered, as Webshellify will extract any output data associated with the input command.

 ```py
 import Webshellify from webshellify